The White House will propose a $54 billion defense spending increase

-The White House is expected to release a "budget blueprint" Monday afternoon, adding $54 billion in defense and security funding while cutting that amount from "lower priority programs" across government agencies.
+President Trump will propose adding $54 billion in defense and security funding while cutting that amount from "lower priority programs" across government agencies, White House officials said Monday.

 "We're going to do more with less," President Trump said Monday of his "historic increase in defense spending."